uga-libraries/av-aip_russell/Testing Instructions.md

 * The media or metadata suffix was added correctly to each AIP.
 * A mediainfo.xml file was made for each AIP and has reasonable format identification information.
 * A valid preservation.xml file was made for each AIP and has the expected information.
-* A valid bag with MD5 and SHA256 manifests was made for each AIP, and it is tarred and zipped.
+* A valid bag with MD5 and SHA256 manifests was made for each AIP.
+* The final version of the AIP in the aips-to-ingest folder is tarred and zipped, and includes the file size as part of the file name.
-* The manifest in aips-to-ingest includes all the AIPs.
+* The manifest in the aips-to-ingest folder includes all the AIPs.
 * The log includes all AIPs, with a status of "Complete".

 ## Testing Error Handling